-It is possible to add a heat sensor, sold separately, to the blower.
+It is also possible to install a heat sensor, sold separately.
+The heat sensor must also be installed at the back of the stove.
+See "Appendix 4: Optional Thermodisc Installation".
 When the blower is on (position between HI and LO), the heat sensor will make the blower start automatically when the stove is hot enough and will stop it when the stove has cooled down.
 Therefore, the blower speed control can be left at the desired setting.